OSGeo/OSGeoLive-doc/en/quickstart/kosmo_quickstart.rst

 .. note::
-  Kosmo Desktop contains a list of WMS servers by default (most of them are from Spain).
+  Kosmo Desktop contains a set of lists of WMS servers by default, divided into locations (most of them are from Spain).
   If you're connected to internet, you can use them as described in the example with the local server.